FastyBird/ns-panel-connector/docs/Naming-Convention.md

 A capability is an entity that refers to a specific functionality or feature that a device provides.
 For example, a thermostat device might provide a "temperature control" capability and a "humidity control" capability.

-## Device Capability Protocol
+## Device Capability Attribute

-A protocol is an entity that refers to the individual attribute of a capability that can be queried or manipulated.
+A attribute is an entity that refers to the individual attribute of a capability that can be queried or manipulated.
-Protocol represent specific data point that describe the state of a device or allow control over it.
+Attribute represent specific data point that describe the state of a device or allow control over it.
-Examples of protocol include temperature, humidity, on/off status, and brightness level.
+Examples of attribute include temperature, humidity, on/off status, and brightness level.

 ## Device Mode